Recess appointment: Congressional action to prevent recess appointments

-According to Article II Section 2 of the Constitution, the president can appoint or fill up the vacancies that happen during a recess without the Senate's approval, but those positions will end at the end of the next legislative session unless Congress approves the appointment:The President shall have power to fill up all vacancies that may happen during the recess of the Senate, by granting commissions which shall expire at the end of their next session.

 Legality of intra-session appointments

 As noted by D.R.
 Stras and R.W.
 Scott, writing in 2007 in the Northwestern University Law Review, "there is a robust debate in the scholarly literature about the meaning of the Recess Appointments Clause."
 In Federalist No. 67, Alexander Hamilton wrote:The ordinary power of appointment is confined to the President and Senate jointly, and can therefore only be exercised during the session of the Senate; but as it would have been improper to oblige this body to be continually in session for the appointment of officers and as vacancies might happen in their recess, which it might be necessary for the public service to fill without delay.

 Michael B. Rappaport, writing in 2005 in the UCLA Law Review, argues for a revised understanding of the meaning of the word "recess" in the Clause, and that it permits appointments "only when an office becomes vacant during a recess and when the... appointment is made during that recess"; he goes on to state that "if an office is vacant while the Senate is in session, the Constitution expects the President to make an advice and consent appointment at that time."

 Historically, presidents tended to make recess appointments when the Senate was adjourned for lengthy periods.
 Since World War II, presidents have sometimes made recess appointments when Senate opposition appeared strong in the hope that appointees might prove themselves in office and then allow opposition to dissipate.

 According to Henry B. Hogue, writing for the Congressional Research Service:Recent Presidents have made both intersession and intrasession recess appointments [those between sessions/Congresses and those within sessions, respectively].
 Intrasession recess appointments were unusual, however, prior to the 1940s, in part because intrasession recesses were less common at that time.
 Intrasession recess appointments have sometimes provoked controversy in the Senate, and some academic literature also has called their legitimacy into question.
 Legal opinions have also varied on this issue over time.

 Others argue that recess appointments were to be made only during inter-session recesses, which during the early days of the country lasted between six and nine months, and were therefore required to prevent important offices from remaining unfilled for long periods.
 The view holds that the current interpretation allows appointments to be made during recesses too brief to justify bypassing the Senate.

 Most recently, however, as partisanship on Capitol Hill has grown, recess appointments have tended to solidify opposition to the appointee.